Religion in Argentina: Islam

 Argentina has the largest Muslim minority in Latin America.
 Although the national census does not ask about religious affiliation, precluding accurate statistics, Argentina's Muslim community is estimated to number around 2.14% of the total population by World Christian Database(2022).
 Which is roughly 910,000.
 According USA report estimates in 500,000 ranged around 600,000.

 The 20th century saw an influx of immigrants from the Ottoman Empire, mostly Arabs from Syria and Lebanon.
 They are generically called 'Turcos' (Turks) in Argentina, because when most arrived, Lebanon and Syria were territories of the Turkish Ottoman Empire.
 It is estimated that today there are about 3.5 million Argentines of Arab descent.
 The majority of these Arab immigrants were Arab Christians and some were Mizrahi and Sephardic Jews.
 Though accurate information is unavailable, it is likely that less than a quarter of Arab migrants were Muslim Arabs.
 The descendants of Mizrahi and Sephardic Jews are more likely to identify themselves as just Jews rather than Arab Jews today.

 The King Fahd Islamic Cultural Center, the largest mosque in South America, was completed in 1996 with the help of the Custodian of the Two Holy Mosques, on a piece of land measuring 20,000 m^{2}.
 The total land area granted by the Argentine government measures 34,000 m^{2}, and was offered by President Carlos Menem following his visit to Saudi Arabia in 1992.
 The project cost around US$30 million, includes a mosque, library, two schools, and a park, and is located in the middle-class district of Palermo, Buenos Aires.

-The Islamic Organization of Latin America (IOLA), headquartered in Argentina, is considered the most active organization in Latin America in promoting Islamic-affiliated endeavors.
+The Islamic Organization of Latin America (IOLA), headquartered in Argentina, is considered an active organization in Latin America in promoting Islamic-affiliated endeavors.
 The IOLA holds events to promote the unification of Muslims living in Latin America, as well as the propagation of Islam.